-Audit of FMC's Compliance with the Federal Information Security Management Act (FISMA) FY 2019, A20-03.
-The audit report was issued on October 25, 2019.
+Audit of FMC's Compliance with the Federal Information Security Modernization Act (FISMA) FY 2020, A21-02.
+The audit report was issued on November 2, 2020.
 The OIG contracted with Dembo Jones, P.C. to perform the audit and the OIG actively monitored and reviewed the work and results of the contractor.
 The objectives of this independent audit of the FMC's information security program were to evaluate its security posture by assessing compliance with the FISMA and related information security policies, procedures, standards, and guidelines.

 The scope of the testing focused on the FMC General Support Systems (GSS) and major applications.
 Audit testing included inquiry of FMC personnel, observation of activities, inspection of relevant documentation, and the performance of technical security testing.
 More specifically, testing covered a sample of controls as listed in National Institute of Standards and Technology's (NIST) 800-53, Recommended Security Controls for Federal Information Systems and Organizations, Revision 4.
-The evaluation report contained three recommendations to address three findings.
-FMC management agreed with the three recommendations and one of the recommendations was implemented prior to report issuance.
-In addition, the OIG concluded the FMC had effectively implemented all six of the prior year FISMA recommendations.
+The audit report contained two recommendations to address one audit finding.
+FMC management agreed with the two recommendations.
+In addition, the OIG concluded the FMC had effectively implemented the two prior year FISMA recommendations.